edgonzalesjr/Detection-Lab/README.md

 ## Objective

-In this Detection Lab project was designed to create a controlled setting for simulating and identifying cyber attacks.
-It's main objective was to process and analyze logs using a Security Information and Event Management (SIEM) system, generating test data to replicate real-world attack situations.
-This practical experience aimed to enhance knowledge of network security, attack patterns, and defensive measures.
+This Detection Lab project creates a controlled environment to simulate and identify cyber attacks.
+Its main goal is to use a Security Information and Event Management (SIEM) system to process and analyze logs.
+The project generates test data to mimic real-world attack scenarios.
+This hands-on experience helps improve knowledge of network security, attack patterns, and defensive strategies.

 ### Skills Learned